 During the reporting period, the Board focused on driving Group strategy, operating structure, operational and financial performance, corporate citizenship initiatives, stakeholder engagement, ethics and compliance, risk management, governance and other key pertinent business activities of the Group.
 With respect to the Board and its Committees’ activities, formal Board and Committee papers are prepared for every discussion item on the meeting’s agenda and are distributed timeously to Board and Committee members for deliberation and consideration.
 Directors are encouraged to take independent advice, at the Company’s cost, for the proper execution of their duties and responsibilities.
-Directors have unrestricted access to any Executive, manager or employee in the Group and this affords them the ability to make informed decisions.
-The Board and Committee members receive reports of the Group’s ongoing strategic and operational initiatives timeously in order that they may devote sufficient time to considering matters on the agenda and to prepare for discussion of those matters.
+Directors have unrestricted access to any Executive, manager or associate in the Group and this affords them the ability to make informed decisions.
+The Board and Committee members receive reports of the Group’s ongoing strategic and operational initiatives timeously in order to devote sufficient time to considering matters on the agenda and to prepare for discussion of those matters.
 Members of the Board own and take accountability for the execution of their responsibilities and duties, even when these are delegated.

 Massmart’s Board Charter prescribes that Directors must disclose in writing any conflicts of interest including, any share ownership of securities in the Company or in related parties and/or their financial interests in other businesses that may have dealings with the Company either as suppliers or customers, including any competitor of the Company.
 Directors are reminded of their obligation to disclose any conflicts of interest on a quarterly basis.
 Director’s declarations of conflict of interest are periodically monitored by the Company Secretary.
-Additionally, all Directors, employees and officers of the Company are notified as regularly as circumstances may require of restrictions on trading Company securities during closed periods, and thereby reminded of rules on insider trading and implications thereof in terms of the Financial Markets Act.
+Additionally, all Directors, associates and officers of the Company are notified as regularly as circumstances may require of restrictions on trading Company securities during closed periods, and thereby reminded of rules on insider trading and implications thereof in terms of the Financial Markets Act.

 The Board and its Committees, specifically through the Social and Ethics Committee are responsible for overseeing and monitoring on an ongoing basis; how the consequences of the Company’s activities affect its status as a responsible corporate citizen; measuring performance against targets of measures set for the environment (including responsibilities in respect of pollution and waste disposal and protection of biodiversity); society (including public health and safety, consumer protection, community development and protection of human rights).
 The Board further ensures that the organisations’ practices are sustainable.
 To support its stakeholder inclusive approach, Massmart participates in one-on-one meetings with key stakeholders throughout the year and undertakes regular engagements and themed discussions with subject matter experts.